chguenther/python-challenge-1/README.md

    * Drinks, and
    * Sodas.

-   Some menu items have different varieties, such as Pizza (Cheese, Vegetarian, and Pepperoni).
+   Some menu items have different varieties, such as "Pizza" ("Cheese", "Vegetarian", and "Pepperoni").

    Each menu item has a price.
 Prices vary by variety of menu item.